krismeister/jQuery.notMyEvent/README.md

 }
 ```

-Unfortunately, the many `stopPropegation();`'s throughout the code all cancel each other out.
+Unfortunately, the many `stopPropegation();`'s throughout the code cancel each other out.
  i.e. A menu will open onclick, but onclick of a different menu the first menu will not close.

 The Solution